stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

-  For over fifty years he had been unable to secure any additions to the little company of himself and slaves, but later on he had perfected his telepathic method of visualizing small sections of the outside world close to the glass, and attracting certain individuals in those areas through the mirror&rsquo;s strange entrance.
-Thus Robert, influenced into a desire to press upon the &ldquo;door,&rdquo; had been lured within.
+  For over fifty years he had been unable to secure any additions to the little company of himself and slaves, but later on he had perfected his telepathic method of visualizing small sections of the outside world close to the glass, and attracting certain individuals in those areas through the mirror's strange entrance.
+Thus Robert, influenced into a desire to press upon the  "door, " had been lured within.
 Such visualizations depended wholly on telepathy, since no one inside the mirror could see out into the world of men.

   It was, in truth, a strange life that Holm and his company had lived inside